cloudsmith-io/cloudsmith-api/bindings/java/src/docs/EntitlementsApi.md

 <a name="entitlementsRefresh"></a>
 # **entitlementsRefresh**
-> RepositoryTokenRefreshResponse entitlementsRefresh(owner, repo, identifier, data, showTokens)
+> RepositoryTokenRefresh entitlementsRefresh(owner, repo, identifier, data, showTokens)

 Refresh an entitlement token in a repository.